Dilgo Khyentse: Film

 The film Spirit of Tibet: Journey to Enlightenment, The Life and World of Dilgo Khyentse Rinpoche was released in 1998.
 It was made by Matthieu Ricard, a French student, photographer, Buddhist monk, and author who had traveled with Khyentse for 14 years.
 It tells Dilgo Khyentse's story from birth to death, to rebirth.
-The film also tells of his escape from Tibet, following China's brutal invasion of Kham and Central Tibet, and of Dilgo Khyentse's determination to preserve and transmit Buddhist teachings far and wide.
-The film reveals Tibet's profound and sacred art, ritual philosophy, and the sacred cham dances.
-Along with rarely photographed areas of Tibet, Bhutan and Nepal, the film features interviews with the 14th Dalai Lama, who also speaks about his own spiritual life.
+The film also tells of his escape from Tibet, following China's invasion of Kham and Central Tibet, and of Dilgo Khyentse's determination to transmit Buddhist teachings far and wide.
+The film showcases Tibet's sacred art, ritual philosophy, and the sacred cham dances.
+The film features interviews with the 14th Dalai Lama.

 The film Brilliant Moon: Glimpses of Dilgo Khyentse Rinpoche, written and directed by Neten Chokling Rinpoche, and narrated by Richard Gere and Lou Reed, uses animation, previously unseen archival footage and photos along with new interviews of Tibet's qualified masters to tell Dilgo Khyentse's life story.